MicrosoftDocs/visualstudio-docs/docs/ide/reference/diff.md

 Required.
 The full path and name of the first file to be compared.

 *TargetFile*<br/>
 Required.
-The full path and name of the second file to be compared
+The full path and name of the second file to be compared.

 *SourceDisplayName*<br/>
 Optional.
 The display name of the first file.